 Skin testing for allergies has become the most reliable method of testing.
 They’ve been in use successfully for over 100 years and combined with a physical examination and a patient’s medical history, can provide for accurate and precise information than a blood test.
 For people that suffer from untreated symptoms every year, a simple allergy skin test could properly diagnose their allergens and get them started on a proper treatment.
 But you may be asking yourself – what happens during a skin test?

 Once the allergens have been placed, the next step is to wait for any reactions.
 This usually happens within twenty minutes.
 If a reaction occurs on the skin, the result is positive.
-The reaction will usually be a small bump like a bug bite, and it indicates that you are allergic to that specific antibody.
-After your results have been read and examined, the allergist can then determine a proper treatment plan for your allergies.
+The reaction will usually be a small bump like a bug bite, and it indicates that you are allergic to that specific allergen.
+After your results have been read and examined, the provider can then determine a proper diagnosis and treatment plan for your allergies.

 Following a skin prick test, some patients may also receive an intradermal test.
-This type of test is used to determine if someone is allergic to triggers like penicillin or insect stings.
 It involves injecting a small amount of the allergen underneath the skin surface through a thin needle.